lucianoayres/nino-cli/README.md

     -   Note: Previous context won't be used for this response, but the new context will be cached.
 -   `-silent` or `-s` : Suppresses model output and loading animation (optional).
     -   Note: Requires `-output` flag.
+-   `-verbose` or `-v` : Enables verbose logging for debugging and performance validation (optional).
+    -   Note: When enabled, detailed logs including request payloads and operation timings are displayed to aid in troubleshooting and performance assessment.

 ## Makefile